Required Courses | Fields of Interest | Sample Curriculum Outline

 Degree Overview: Master of Community and Regional Planning

-The Community and Regional Planning Program is a professionally accredited master's program that has awarded degrees in planning since 1968.
-The progressive planning and policy environment in Oregon combined with the award-winning applied projects of the CRP program offer students an innovative learning environment.
-Our degree program, designed to take two years, enrolls approximately 25–30 students each year, and our graduates are consistently successful in finding jobs after graduation.
+The Community and Regional Planning program is a professionally accredited master's program that has awarded degrees in planning since 1968.
+The progressive planning and policy environment in Oregon, combined with the award-winning applied projects of the CRP program, offer students an innovative learning environment.
+Our degree program, designed to take two years, enrolls approximately 20 students each year, and our graduates are highly successful in finding jobs after graduation.

 Unique Aspects of the Community and Regional Planning Program